spacetelescope/jwst_gtvt/README.md

 Alternatively, you can clone the respository from GitHub and install the tool from inside the resulting directory with `pip install -e .`

-We also provide conda environments
+We also provide conda environments:
-    $ conda env create -f environment_python_3.10.yml
+   ` $ conda env create -f environment_python_3.10.yml'

-    $ conda activate jwst-gtvt-3.10
+    `$ conda activate jwst-gtvt-3.10'

-    $ pip install -e .
+    `$ pip install -e .'

 # Usage

-There are two scripts available. `jwst_gtvt` for fixed targets, and `jwst_mtvt` for moving targets.
-To see the help info use
+There are two scripts available: `jwst_gtvt` for fixed targets and `jwst_mtvt` for moving targets.
+To see the help info use:

     $ jwst_gtvt -h
     Usage: